contao/docs/docs/manual/site-structure/pages-as-central-elements/regular-page.en.md

 ---

-Regular pages are pages on which content is output.
+Regular pages are pages that output content.
 A regular page is similar to a static HTML file that you upload to your server and request in your browser.

 ## Name and type